Georgia Taylor-Brown: Personal life

 Taylor-Brown was brought up by an athletic family.
-Taylor-Brown's father, Darryl Taylor, represented Great Britain in the 800m.
+Taylor-Brown's father, Darryl Taylor, represented Great Britain in the 800m track run.
 Her mother Bev swam at national level and ran for Sale Harriers.
 She has been swimming since she was five.
 Taylor-Brown started running when she was 12 and was selected to run for her school.
 She chose to focus on triathlon and had a successful trial with the British Triathlon Olympic Development Squad.
 Originally from Manchester, she moved to Leeds in 2012 to study for a degree in Sports and Exercise Science at Leeds Beckett University.
 In July 2025, Taylor-Brown was awarded an honorary doctorate by her former university for her sporting achievements.

+Taylor-Brown was formerly in a relationship with British cyclist Josh Edmondson.
+As of 2023, she is in a relationship with former world champion French triathlete Vincent Luis.

 Competitions

 The following list of results.
 Unless indicated otherwise, the competitions are triathlons (Olympic Distance).